Zebra Hunting in South Africa

 Seasonal Restrictions

-When can you hunt Zebra in South Africa?
+When can you hunt Zebras in South Africa?

 Zebra harvested in 2023.

-There are no seasonal restrictions on zebra hunting in the Eastern Cape of South Africa
+There are no seasonal restrictions on a zebra hunt in the Eastern Cape of South Africa.

 Zebra harvested in 20203.